 Our regulations do not require someone to develop all of the competencies for their experience to count as QWE.
 The minimum number needed is two (eg B1 Obtain relevant facts and B3 Develop and advise on relevant options, strategies and solutions).
 We also do not prescribe which competencies an individual should be exposed to.

 A role that involves only a single competence, even though it may be providing legal services, will not count as QWE.

 We have a useful template that candidates can use to record their experience and how it meets our competencies.
-It is not a regulatory requirement to use our template - it is a training and recording aid only.
+It is not a regulatory requirement to use our template - this is a training and recording aid only.

 QWE must be confirmed by a solicitor of England and Wales or Compliance Officer for Legal Practice (COLP).
 They do not have to hold a practising certificate.

 It can also be a solicitor that does not work for same organisation as the candidate but is willing to confirm.
 They will need to have:

 - reviewed their work during the relevant period of work experience